-Thomas McCarthy's acting work has seen him take on the likes of Meet The Parents, Good Night And Good Luck and 2012, but his best film arguably remains one that he wrote and directed himself.
+Thomas McCarthy’s acting work has seen him take on the likes of Meet The Parents, Good Night And Good Luck and 2012, but his best movie arguably remains one that he wrote and directed himself.

 The Station Agent casts Peter Dinklage (now, of course, known for Game Of Thrones) as a quiet man who’s happiest residing in an abandoned train station as he comes to terms with a recent loss.
 His path crosses though with other people battling loneliness in their own way, and The Station Agent centres on three characters who gradually come together as friends.

 There’s no fuss to either the story McCarthy is telling nor the manner in which he tells it.
 Pretty much from the off, you’re left feeling that this is just a little off the beaten track, and by the time the credits roll, you’re not just saluting the majesty of Dinklage’s work here, but also more than likely appreciating the fact that a movie with on the surface small ambitions can achieve so much.
 Peppered with humor, The Station Agent is a warm, wonderful piece of movie theater.

 Paul Giamatti has a catalogue of excellent performances that it’d need a good article or two to fully work through.
 But maybe his best is his turn as Harvey Pekar in the utterly unconventional comic book adaptation, American Splendor.